Icinga/ansible-collection-icinga/README.md

 ## Usage

-To use the collection in your playbooks, add the collections and then use the roles
+To use the collection in your playbooks, add the collection and then use the roles.

 ```
 - hosts: icinga-server